Concepts

 | S3 Multi-AZ Offloading | Offloading to Cloud Temple S3 object storage replicated across availability zones. |

-Backup and restoration speeds depend on the change rate across environments.
-The backup policy is fully configurable from the Cloud Temple Console for each virtual machine.
+Backup and restore speeds depend on the change rate in the environments.
+The backup policy is fully configurable from la Console Cloud Temple for each virtual machine.

 | Reference | Unit | SKU |